kibertoad/toad-cache/README.md

 ### Method

-Gets multiple cached items and moves them to the front
+Gets multiple cached items and marks them as recently used (pushes to the back of the list of the candidates for the eviction)

     param  {String[]} keys Item keys
     return {Mixed[]}      Undefined or Item values